UCLAdeepvision/CS269-Projects-2025Spring/_posts/2025-06-03-student-16-18-diffusionModelSurvey.md

 By expanding REPA to train both the diffusion model and the VAE, the authors achieved superior performance and convergence at a very low cost.
 In addition, they published their code and uploaded their checkpoints onto HuggingFace for researchers to replicate their results.
 However, similar to REPA, we do not have enough GCP resources to experiment with REPA-E. Although the authors don't mention any future works, it's clear that REPA-E will have a big impact in the future of latent diffusion models.

 ### 5.5 Analysis
 Overall, REPA-E improves upon REPA and yields impressive results.
 The authors evaluated their work really well, testing different VAEs and representation encoders, comparing REPA-E with current state-of-the-art models, and having very clear results.
 A problem with the paper is that it doesn't discuss limitations and future works.
 The authors should have stated some future works that could inspire further research.
 For example, expanding REPA-E for different modalities such as image-text and audio input would be interesting to see (similar to what was done for REPA).

 In addition, it might be worth exploring why REPA-E further improves the performance of latent diffusion models.
 While better latent features spaces and vision representation emperically gives better results, it's still not really understood why this is happening exactly.
 Does REPA-E improve both VAE and diffusion model performance, or does it only significantly improve the VAE's performance, which improves the performance of the model in general?
 If this research of representation alignment continues to grow, it's imperative to analyze and understand what exactly is happening to further improve it.
 Our opinion is that before, pretrained VAEs might not align well with the denoising task of diffusion models.
 By adding it into the training process, we can tune it to allow the transformer network to achieve superior vision representation.
 So while REPA-E unlocks the true potential of latent diffusion models, the REPA regularization is doing a lot of the heavy lifting.
 However, at this point, there might not be any more extensions to exploit diffusion model vision representation.
 Perhaps targetting the pretrained vision transformer to focus on generation-based vision representation might be a future work.
 Lastly, since this paper was only recently published, it would be interesting to see if the authors will add future addendums to add onto their work.

 ## 6. Comparing Methods
-As we can see, Stable Diffusion was the first to utilize VAEs to convert input into a smaller latent space.
+As we can see, Stable Diffusion popularized the usage of VAEs to convert input into a smaller latent space.
 It allowed diffusion models to have faster inference and lower computation cost.
-However, during this time, diffusion models were still utilizing the U-net architecture, which lacked scalability and flexibility.
-While the U-net architecture has seen less use, the idea of using VAEs to shrink the feature space continued to be a common staple in diffusion models today, indicating its enormous impact.
-As mentioned in the background, the current state-of-the-art models, DiT and SiT, utilize VAE as a crucial part of their architecture.
+Even though, during this time, diffusion models were still utilizing the U-net architecture, the idea of using VAEs to shrink the feature space continued to be a common staple in various diffusion models today, indicating its enormous impact.
+As mentioned in the background, many the current state-of-the-art models, DiT and SiT, utilize VAE as a crucial part of their architecture.

 In addition, both Stable Diffusion 3 and SiT substantially change the architecture of diffusion models, focusing on noise interpolation and different sampling.
-However, Stable Diffusion 3 focused more on merging text + image input while SiT focused on improving the general performance of DiT.
+However, Stable Diffusion 3 focused more on multi-modal input and training while SiT focused on improving the general performance of DiT.
 Both works pursued different goals, but shared similar methodologies.

 Last but not least, we have recently seen enormous improvements in latent diffusion models with REPA and REPA-E being released.
 Unlike the previous works, REPA and REPA-E utilize existing diffusion model architectures and tinker with them to optimize their performance.
 Thus, these methods can be utilized for any latent diffusion model as long as it's compatible, making them very flexible.
 While works such as SD3 and SiT focus on concrete design choices such as loss objectives and sampling, REPA focuses on the fundamental nature of diffusion models and leverages it.
 As such, it significantly increases the performance of latent diffusion models with a simple add-on.
 In addition, there are very few downsides as the method is only used during pre-training and doesn't touch the architecture whatsoever.
 This is analogous to the chisel and hammer, where most works choose to improve diffusion models with several new techniques while REPA surgically finds and improves a critical aspect of diffusion models.
 This comparison really underscores the importance of understanding the fundamentals of diffusion models.
 By discovering certain aspects that can be improved, we can significantly boost the performance of diffusion models with a simple change.